opsschool/curriculum/sysadmin_101.rst

 If you're working in an environment without developers, that's ok.
 There are other people who you share a common, larger goal with.
 Businesses may have analysts that interpret needs and look to you for assistance.
+In
-In the example featuring Karen above, she supports hardware engineers who have requirements to deliver a particular sensor.
-Their ability to work hinges on Karen's ability to deliver a service for simulation that is available for them to work.
+":ref:`Karen's story <whats-sysadmin-karen>`," she supports hardware engineers who have requirements to deliver a particular sensor.
+Their ability to work hinges on Karen's ability to deliver a service for simulation that is available for them to work, which requires an understanding of their requirements and needs as well.

 .. _whats-not-sysadmin:

 What is System Administration Not?
 ==================================

-* Nick Burns: Your Companys Computer Guy!!!
-* professional roadblock, etc.
+* Professional Roadblock (“No-Men”)
+* Pop culture reference: The Saturday Night Live "Nick Burns: Your Company's Computer Guy" skit summarized may be a good "what we should strive to avoid" thing.

 The role of the SysAdmin in the organization
 ============================================

 * “Who is that guy?
 Why is he always muttering about ‘latency’?”
-* understanding the greater role of delivering a service for a business
+* Understanding the greater role of delivering a service for a business

 Mindset and approach